Timmy-Bergkvist/Pralinorskan-app/README.md

 - As a customer, I want to remove products in my cart.
 - As a customer, I want to make online payments.
 - As a customer, I want to see details of a specific product.
-- As a customer, I want to receive orderdetails to my email.
+- As a customer, I want to receive order details to my email.
 - As a customer, I want to registrate for an account.
 - As a customer, I want to login and logout of the account.
+- As a customer, I want to view all my products in my shopping cart to see the total amount of articles and the total cost.

 Registered customer:
-- As a registered customer, I want to view order history from previous purchases.
+- As a registered customer, I want to view my order history from previous purchases.
-- As a registered customer, I want to view all my products to see the total amount.

 Admin user:
-- As a admin, I want to add, remove and update products.
+- As an admin, I want to add, remove and update products.
+- As an admin, I want to view placed orders.

 #### Mockups

-  I have used Figma Mockups to visualize images I can work from.
+  I have used Figma Mockups to visualize images of the layout I want to create.

 - <a href="media/mockup-desktop.jpg" target="_blank">Desktop</a>